clyze/build-tools/gradle-plugin/README.md

 }
 ```

 Step 2.
-Run the bundling task:
+Run the following tasks to create the build data and post the build:

 ```
-gradle createBundle postBundle
+gradle createBuild postBuild
 ```

-## Running the bundling task on an Android app ##
+## Running the build task on an Android app ##

 Assume an Android Studio project with the following structure: